Good morning readers!

 Do not add OsteoMilk when the milk is still very hot.
 Wait for the temperature to cool first before adding.

 The addition of low-fat dry milk powder helps to give the yoghurt a creamier texture.

 4. Pour the warm milk into a clean thermoflask.

 5. Add a tablespoonful of yoghurt into the milk and stir well to distribute the bacteria in the yoghurt evenly.

-6. Then place the thermoflask into the oven to keep warm.
+6. Then place the thermos flask into the oven to keep warm.

 7. Store the jar in the oven for about 12-14 hours.

 8. Enjoy a delicious and creamy yoghurt!
-It actually as a texture just like Greek Yoghurt!
+It has a texture just like Greek Yoghurt!
 Serve with some fresh fruits, honey and granola!

 The addition of OsteoMilk makes the yoghurt tasted less sourish and more creamy.
 Also, it adds milk calcium and marine collagen into your yoghurt.
 What a great way to kick start your day with all those nutrients.